 What UC Brings to the Digital Workforce

-The term “Unified Communication” or “UC” describes not only how we connect different communication systems for the digital workforce, but collaboration tools too!
+The term “Unified Communication” or “UC” describes not only how we connect different communication systems for the digital workforce.
+Also, it is a collaboration tool too!
 That’s why you will often hear the phrase UC& C which simply means “Unified Communications and Collaboration”.

 Seamless UC ensures a higher level of interaction throughout the globally-dispersed workforce.
 It breaks down the silos between enterprise teams and ensures that no matter where you work, you can still access the same secure system, equipped with: